So you’ve just decided you want to get a new bathroom for yourself or a loved one, but where do you start?

 A good place to start is with the overall style of the bathroom and if you’re going to go for a modern or more traditional style bathroom.

 When planning your new bathroom, one of the biggest decisions is usually what you want on the walls.
+If you’ve been looking at any modern contemporary bathroom ideas then you probably already have plenty of ideas in your head.
 What colour (or colours) do you go for?
 What style?
 And more importantly, half tiled or fully tiled bathrooms walls?

 There is no right or wrong answer to this question, but to help you make the best decision when choosing, here are some of the most important points to consider.